-4. The Designated Senior Person
+4. The Designated safeguarding Lead (DSL)

-4.1 The Designated Senior Person (DSP) for child protection will co-ordinate action on child protection within the school.
-This includes ensuring that all staff, teaching and non-teaching (including supply staff) know who the Designated Member of Staff is and that they are aware of their individual responsibility to be alert to the signs of abuse and should consider the context within which specific safeguarding issues within the wider environment (Assessment of Risk outside the family Home).
+4.1 The Designated Safeguarding Lead (DSL) for child protection co-ordinates action on child protection within the school.
+This includes ensuring that all staff, teaching and non-teaching (including supply staff) know who the Designated Member of Staff is and that they are aware of their individual responsibility to be alert to the signs of abuse and should consider the context within which specific safeguarding issues within the wider environment (Assessment of Risk outside the family Home) - see appendix A to discuss any concerns with the Designated Member of Staff.
+That they are aware of what happens once a concern has been raised

-4.2 Mrs Deborah Southall is the DSP for Child Protection and is a member of the senior leadership team.
+4.2 Deborah Southall is the DSL for Child Protection and is a member of the senior leadership team.

-4.3 A Deputy DSP should be appointed to act in the absence/unavailability of the DSP.
+4.3 A Deputy DSL has been appointed to act in the absence/unavailability of the DSL.
 Whilst the activities of the safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection for safeguarding and child protection remains with the safeguarding lead.
 This responsibility is not delegated.

-4.4The Deputy Designated Senior Person for Child Protection in this school is Mrs Suki Mann.
+4.4The Deputy Designated Safeguarding Lead for Child Protection in this school is Suki Mann

-4.5 In the absence of the DSP and the deputy DSP the most senior member of staff in school will assume responsibility for any child protection matters that arise.
-Any deputies should be trained to the same standard as the designated safeguarding lead.
+4.5 In the absence of the DSL and the deputy DSL the most senior member of staff in school will assume responsibility for any child protection matters that arise.
+Any deputies will be trained to the same standard as the designated safeguarding lead.